-This rule change request was originally proposed for the purpose of helping retailers to manage the risks that may be created if a state or territory government requires them to offer small customers with an interval meter a retail standing offer with a prescribed price structure.
-The proposal sought to allow retailers to assign customers that are supplied under the government-mandated standing offer to a network tariff with a structure that aligns to that of the mandated standing offer.
-The rule change proponent considered that the transfer of risk from retailers to distribution network businesses is appropriate as distribution network businesses could spread this risk over a wider customer base.
+The purpose of this rule change request is to help retailers manage the risks that may be created if a state or territory government requires them to offer small customers with an interval meter a retail standing offer with a price structure that is prescribed by the state or territory government.
+The proposal seeks to allow retailers to assign customers that are supplied under the government-mandated standing offer to a network tariff with a structure that aligns to that of the mandated standing offer.
+By requiring distribution network businesses to match the structure of the retailer's standing offer, the rule change proponent considers that the transfer of risks from retailers to distribution network businesses is appropriate as distribution network businesses can spread these risks over a wider customer base.

-The Commission considers that the allocation of risk in this way is inefficient.
-The effect of making the proposed rule change would have been to reallocate the costs of managing risks from the particular consumers whose decisions cause those risks to all consumers.
-While the result may have been a reduction in the prices paid by consumers that are supplied under a government-mandated standing offer, this would have been at the expense of imposing additional costs and risks on distribution network businesses that may have resulted in higher prices for all consumers.
+The Commission considers that to allocate risk in this way would be inefficient.
+The effect of this would be to reallocate the costs of managing these risks from the particular consumers whose decisions cause those risks to all consumers.
+While the result may be a reduction in prices paid by consumers that are supplied under a government-mandated standing offer, this would be at the expense of imposing additional costs and risks on distribution network businesses that may result in higher prices for all consumers.

-The Commission also considers that making the proposed rule change would have likely reduced the incentives on retailers to use other tools that are available to them to manage costs incurred by consumers.
-For example, offering a range of retail offers that match consumer preferences and offering innovative demand management services that could reduce the retailer's costs and consumers' charges.
+The Commission also considers it is likely to reduce the incentive on retailers to use other tools that are available to them that can reduce the costs incurred by consumers, for example offering a range of retail offers that match consumer preferences and offering innovative demand management services that could reduce the retailer's costs and consumers' charges.

-AUSTRALIAN ENERGY MARKET COMMISSION LEVEL 6, 201 ELIZABETH STREET SYDNEY NSW 2000 T: 02 8296 7800 E: AEMC.®AEMC.GOV.AU W: WWW.AEMC.GOV.AU
+AUSTRALIAN ENERGY MARKET COMMISSION LEVEL 6, 201 ELIZABETH STREET SYDNEY NSW 2000 T: 02 8296 7800 E: AEMC@AEMC.GOV.AU W: WWW.AEMC.GOV.AU